Foods that Lower Iron Levels – Everything you need to know

-Iron is an important mineral required for our bodies to function properly, however, an excessive amount of iron within the body is often dangerous as our body does not understand how to deal with it and starts storing it in different organs till they become overloaded.
-The good thing is that there are foods that can help lower iron levels naturally and I will share my experience about those foods in this article.
+Iron is an important mineral required for our bodies to function properly; however, an excessive amount of iron within the body is often dangerous, as our body does not understand how to deal with it and starts storing it in different organs till they become overloaded.
+The good thing is that there are foods that lower iron levels naturally, and I will share my experience with those foods in this article.

-People with Thalassemia major and hemochromatosis often need to limit their dietary iron intake to prevent toxicity and damage to their body and internal organs.
+People with Thalassemia major and hemochromatosis often need to limit their dietary iron intake to prevent toxicity and damage to their bodies and internal organs.

 Although high iron and ferritin levels require proper iron chelation medicines, there are many changes you can make to your diet to reduce iron absorption.